GrapeCity/DsExcel-Java/README.md

 * The font style is not correct in exported PDF file.(DOCXLS-4670)
 * Exception should be thrown when setting Worksheet.Name which contains invalid characters.(DOCXLS-4676)
 * The text in the textbox is not exported to PDF correctly.(DOCXLS-4678)
-* The result of row height is incorrect in Range.RowHeight using GcExcel.(DOCXLS-4699)
+* The result of row height is incorrect in Range.RowHeight using DsExcel.(DOCXLS-4699)
-* The exported JSON file by GcExcel is too large.(DOCXLS-4700)
+* The exported JSON file by DsExcel is too large.(DOCXLS-4700)
 * Exception is thrown on adding table.(DOCXLS-4702)
 * Fallback font is not used after FontFolderPath is set when exporting to PDF file on Linux.(DOCXLS-4713)
 * The result in exported Excel file is not correct after delete columns/rows.(DOCXLS-4728)